Meet Our Staff

 Melia Garza, SVJI Collaboration Specialist/Special Project Coordinator

 Melia Garza began her work with Sexual Violence Justice Institute (SVJI) at the Minnesota Coalition Against Sexual Assault (MNCASA) in February 2008.
 In her role as Collaboration Specialist, Melia provides leadership and in-depth support to local and national multi-disciplinary teams on issues ranging from team formation and sustainability, conducting community needs assessments, developing protocol, forensic compliance issues, and case conversations.
 Additionally, she coordinates the Sexual Assault Audit and Technology Integration Project which is a partnership with a local law enforcement agency and focuses on improving how cases are documented as a way to improve case outcomes.
 Melia's past work with SVJI includes coordinating the Expert Testimony Resources Project which was geared toward prosecutors, healthcare professionals and sexual assault advocates, providing training as part of SVJI's Law Enforcement and Medical Project, and working with correctional facilities related to requirements set forth in the Prison Rape Elimination Act (PREA).
 Melia is a current member of the CornerHouse Cultural Advisory Board.
 Prior to joining the staff at SVJI, Melia was the Sexual Assault Program Coordinator and Volunteer Coordinator at a community based sexual assault and domestic violence advocacy organization, served as a member of a local Sex Offender Task Force and SMART team, and worked at a residential treatment center for juvenile sex offenders.
-Melia is a graduate of Carleton College and is working toward a Master's of Science in Criminal Justice from Metropolitan State University.
+Melia is a graduate of Carleton College and has a Master's of Science in Criminal Justice from Metropolitan State University.

 Email Melia Garza.
 Phone: 651.209.9993 Ext.
 7446